A Systematic Survey of General Sparse Matrix-Matrix Multiplication

-Bell et al. \cite{BellDO12} propose a classical ESC (Expansion, Sorting, Compression) method to accelerate AMG method, and it allocates the memory space of the upper-bounded size for result matrix, which is applied in CUSP \cite{CUSP}.
-Nagasaka et al. \cite{Nagasaka2018} also count a maximum of scalar non-zero multiplications per row of the result matrix.
-Then each thread allocates the hash table based on the maximum and reuses the hash table throughout the computation by re-initializing for each row.
+The third method computes an upper-bound NNZ in the output matrix and allocates corresponding memory space.
+The most commonly used method is to count NNZ in the corresponding rows of $\matr{B}$ for each non-zero entry in $\matr{A}$.
+Taking the matrices presented in Figure \ref{fig:symb_phase} for example, the upper bound of NNZ in each row of the output matrix is stored in the array $U=\{u_1,u_2,u_3,u_4\}$.
+The first row of $\matr{A}$ has two non-zeros, whose column indices are 2 and 4.
+Therefore, the upper-bound NNZ in the first row of $\matr{C}$ equals to the sum of NNZ in the second and forth rows of $\matr{B}$.
+The ESC algorithm \cite{BellDO12}\cite{CUSP} proposed by Bell et al. is a representative of this method.
+Nagasaka et al. \cite{NAGASAKA2019102545} also count a maximum of scalar non-zero multiplications per row of the result matrix.
+Then each thread allocates a hash table based on the maximum and reuses the hash table throughout the computation by re-initializing at the beginning of calculating each row.

-This type of method is efficient and straightforward to implement, while it does not consider the merging of the values with the same index items in the calculation process, and usually leads to over-allocation.
-Especially for some particular matrices, the estimated size with the upper bound method and precise size have large difference.

-\subsubsection{Progressive Method}
+\subsubsection{\textbf{Progressive Method}}

-The fourth method, known as the progressive method, dynamically allocates memory as needed.
-It first allocates memory of proper size and then starts matrix-matrix multiplication.
-The reallocation of larger memory is required if the current memory is insufficient.

-The implementation of SpGEMM in Matlab \cite{Gilbert1992} is the representative of this type of method.
+The fourth method, also known as the progressive method, dynamically allocates memory as needed.
+It first allocates memory of proper size and then starts matrix multiplication.
+A larger memory block is re-allocated if the current memory is insufficient.
+The implementation of SpGEMM in Matlab \cite{Gilbert1992} is a representative of this method.